Filip-Nachov/Scribe/README.md

 Todo:

+- [ ] make it able to not go out of the screen with the keysd
 - [x] add movement with the h, j, k, l keys
 - [ ] fix the layout of the messages in the middle
 - [ ] Modal Editing: Ensure robust modal editing with modes like normal, insert, and visual, focusing on efficiency in navigation and editing.